davidw38/NFC-Music-Handoff/README.md

     {u'devices': [{u'name': u'Davids Echo Dot', u'volume_percent': 36, u'is_private_session': False, u'is_active': False, u'is_restricted': False, u'type': u'Speaker', u'id': u'27aXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX7213'}

- You can see the name of the device, its volume level and much more but you just need the ID.
+ You can see the name of the device, its volume level and its ID.
  The ID in this case would be: `27aXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX7213`.

+Just enter the exact name of the device in the config.txt

 **VII.
 Finalization:**